 After capturing, the Quik App makes managing, editing, and sharing your photos and videos incredibly simple.
 Auto-highlight videos are generated for you, making it easier than ever to share your adventures.

-How Does It Compare to the DJI Osmo Action 4?
+Comparing to the DJI Osmo Action 4

 Here’s a specs comparison table between the GoPro Hero 12 Black and DJI Osmo Action 4.
 Both cameras offers impressive features and image quality.
 The DJI Action 4 offers better low light performance thanks to its larger image sensor, however the GoPro 12 offers overall slightly better image quality, higher resolution, not to mention the support of 8:7 aspect ratio is great for social media.